Frequently Asked Questions

-A Chamber will work alongside companies, and in partnerships with a range of organisations, to represent different sectors of the business community.
+A Chamber will work alongside companies and in partnership with a range of organisations to represent different sectors of the business community.
 Using its platform and relationships with government bodies, a Chamber identifies and lobbies against barriers to growth to ensure its region has a strong economy built by local businesses.

 Members join the Chamber of Commerce for many reasons, but ultimately joining will give you access to a range of benefits designed to help you towards the success of your business.

 Members tell us they value the opportunity to network at our webinars* with like-minded local businesses across Herefordshire and Worcestershire.
 Businesses are encouraged to take up the offer to raise their profile by sending their latest good news into ‘Business Direction’ (the Chamber’s bi-monthly magazine distributed to over 4,000 readers) and use the many discounted online training* offers.